popphp/docs/user_guide/cli_and_the_console.rst

 ===================

 In writing an application tailored for the CLI, you can leverage the `popphp/pop-console` component to help you configure and build your application for the console.
+Please note, While there is support for CLI-based applications to run on both Windows and Linux/Unix based systems, the `popphp/pop-console` component's colorize feature is not supported in Windows CLI-based applications.

 CLI
 ---

-While there is support for CLI-based applications to run on both Windows and Linux/Unix based systems, the `popphp/pop-console` component's colorize feature is not supported in Windows CLI-based applications.

 Before getting into utilizing the `popphp/pop-console` component with CLI-based applications, let's take a look at some simple CLI scripts to call and execute your PHP scripts.
 For these